Alison Sharman, Reg. BACP, DipHIC

 £35 per 50-minute session.

 It is important that you feel comfortable with the counsellor you choose.
-I offer a discounted introductory 50-minute session.
-This session gives you the opportunity to ask me further questions and for us to get a sense of whether we would like to work together as client and counsellor.
+Please feel free to contact me to arrange an initial session, in which you'll have the opportunity to ask me further questions and for us to get a sense of whether we would like to work together as client and counsellor.
 In this session, I will also ask you some background questions so that I can understand your needs within the therapy, and what kind of issues you would like to explore in our sessions.
 Sessions are on a once-weekly basis.

 Maps & Directions